pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/race-route/README.md

 - Nidorino: X Acc, HD
 - Kangaskhan: HD
 - Rhyhorn: BB
-	- Note: Only if you happen to be at **24-37 HP** on Rhyhorn, then use TB to stall for a hit into red bar, if hit by Tail Whip keep stalling if 31-37 HP; otherwise BB, and always BB after 2nd Tail Whip.
+	- Note: Only if you happen to be at **27-37** on Rhyhorn, then use TB to stall for red bar, but BB if you get Tail Whip. **24-26** can also stall with an X Special
 - Nidoqueen: HD

 Go back to the elevator and go to the 10th Floor to get [TM26 (Earthquake)](https://gunnermaniac.com/pokeworld?map=234#2/12) and the [Rare Candy](https://gunnermaniac.com/pokeworld?map=234#4/14)